 Big Basin State Park is also located 45 minutes north of Santa Cruz by Highway 9 and the Basin Highway.

 Lauren Spencer has lived in Santa Cruz County for over 49 years, so she’s not just a great resource for local real estate, she’s also a passionate resident.
-For more information about Santa Cruz real estate or just to chat, or give her a call at 800.226.4717.
+For more information about Santa Cruz real estate or just to chat, send her a message or give her a call at 800.226.4717.